 Age by September 1

 Our September 1st cutoff date and grade placement protocol reflect what we believe to be the most appropriate classification for the social, emotional and academic well-being of children attending the school.
 Therefore, to ensure the most appropriate learning environment for all students in the elementary school, as noted earlier we rarely allow exceptions to the above grade placement protocol.
 The only exceptions that may be made are 1) when a student may be age appropriate for a certain grade level at YIS but has only completed a short term in the preceding grade, in which case the student will normally be expected to continue at that grade level, and 2) when a student may be age appropriate for a certain grade level at YIS but has already completed that grade level at another international school offering the Primary Years Program or a program closely aligned to the PYP philosophy, in which case the student would not normally be expected to repeat that grade if his/her portfolio suggests success at that completed grade level and depending on the date of entry.

 Middle and High School – Grade placement for grades 6 – 12 is likewise made according to a September 1st cutoff date.
 The age and grade placement categories are as follows:

 Age by September 1

 For the same reasons mentioned above, grade placement for middle school and high school is almost always according to the above protocol.
-At the discretion of both the secondary principal and the head of academics, exceptions may be made if a student is already established in an equivalent class in another school system (for example, students transferring from schools in the Southern Hemisphere) and is considered able to access the relevant YIS curriculum for the grade.
+At the discretion of both the principal, exceptions may be made if a student is already established in an equivalent class in another school system (for example, students transferring from schools in the Southern Hemisphere) and is considered able to access the relevant YIS curriculum for the grade.
 However, students under these circumstances who have completed grade 10 by February, will normally be placed in grade 10 until the end of the academic year.
 This will ensure the student has two full years in the IB Diploma Program in grades 11 and 12.